 Long-term effects of chronic heavy marijuana use include enhanced lung cancer risk, decreased testosterone levels for men and lower sperm counts and difficulty having children, increased testosterone levels for women and increased risk of infertility, diminished or extinguished sexual pleasure, and psychological dependence requiring more of the drug to get the same effect.
 Hashish is a more concentrated form of marijuana and has similar short- and long-term effects.

 Opioids include heroin and opium and are highly addictive drugs.
 Users find that they have a need for persistent, repeated use of the drug (known as craving) and that their attempts to stop using the drug lead to significant and painful physical withdrawal symptoms.
 Use of heroin and opium causes physical and psychological problems such as shallow breathing, nausea, panic, insomnia, and a need for increasingly higher doses of the drug to get the same effect.
 Uncertain dosage levels (due to differences in purity), the use of unsterile equipment, contamination of heroin/opium with dotting agents, or the use of heroin/opium in combination with such other drugs as alcohol or cocaine can cause serious health problems such as serum hepatitis, skin abscesses, inflammation of the veins, and cardiac disease.
 Of great importance, however, is that the user never knows whether the next dose will be unusually potent, leading to overdose, coma, and possible death.
-In addition, needle sharing by injection drug users is one of the leading cause of new HIV cases.
+In addition, needle sharing by injection drug users is one of the leading causes of new HIV cases.

 Stimulants include cocaine, amphetamine, and methamphetamine.